-Vardenafil is a PDE5 inhibitor; these are a class of compounds that work by blocking the action of the PDE5 enzyme and thus increasing blood flow to the penis and other tissues.
+Vardenafil is a PDE5 inhibitor; this is a class of compounds that work by blocking the action of the PDE5 enzyme and thus increasing blood flow to the penis and other tissues.

 In general, the pharmacological profile of vardenafil is much the same as that of other PDE5 inhibitors like tadalafil (Cialis) and mirodenafil (Mvix).
 However, there are still differences between all of them.

 For instance, vardenafil is more potent and selective than sildenafil at inhibiting PDE5.
 The side effects also vary between drugs .
 Fatty foods affect the pharmacokinetic functioning of vardenafil but not that of tadalafil .

 According to the FDA, vardenafil — like other PDE5 inhibitors in its class — can treat erectile dysfunction.